-Jill Didur is Professor and Graduate Program Director in the Department of English, Associate Dean, Faculty Affairs in the Faculty of Arts & Science at Concordia University, Montreal, and the PI of Greening Narrative, a SSHRC funded research project (2014-2021) that focuses on locative media, globalization, and environmental storytelling.
+Jill Didur is Professor in the Department of English, Associate Dean, Faculty Affairs in the Faculty of Arts & Science at Concordia University, Montreal, and the PI of Greening Narrative, a SSHRC funded research project (2014-2021) that focuses on locative media, globalization, and environmental storytelling.

 Global Urban Wilds is situated in the Champ des Possibles, an urban wild located in the Mile End neighbourhood of Montréal.
 Drawing from the diverse history of the space–from its ownership by the Canadian Pacific Railway, to its surrounding communities and cultures that include the Carmelite Nuns and a textile district, Global Urban Wilds begins to critically juxtapose the futuristic urban with the conserved natural, using digital tools and narrative methods through which such stories may be told.